US Government Offering Americans No-Fee COVID-19 Tests Again … While Supplies Last

 Things to Keep in Mind

-If you plan to order these free tests, it’s helpful to remember that their shelf life is limited.
+If you plan to order these complimentary tests, it’s helpful to remember that their shelf life is limited.
 Each test will have an expiration date, so if you receive them, you should make sure to use them before they expire.
 If you find that your tests are nearing expiration, it might be wise to use them as part of routine precautionary testing, even if you are feeling well, to avoid wasting them.

-Be Prepared with Free COVID-19 Tests
+Be Prepared with No-Fee COVID-19 Tests

-If you want to ensure you are prepared for potential COVID-19 exposure, ordering the four free COVID-19 tests being offered by the U.S. government could be a smart move.
+If you want to ensure you are prepared for potential COVID-19 exposure, ordering the four COVID-19 tests being offered by the U.S. government could be a smart move.
 With new variants and rising cases, having tests available could help protect both you and those around you by providing quick, convenient testing when you need it.

 Contributor